-Poetry in Motion Cycles is a custom wheel and frame building business owned and operated in York by Dylan Thomas.
+Poetry in Motion Cycles was established in 2009.
+A custom wheel and frame building business owned and operated in York by Dylan Thomas.

 With extensive experience in electric bikes, recumbent, classic, track, road, and the infamous 36er (see below), if you need a custom frame or just a repair, Poetry in Motion can help.